 - start court proceedings for certain offences.

-In addition, EPA will delegate powers to councils to appoint authorised officers under the Act.
-As authorised officers they'll have additional powers to take enforcement action for breaches of requirements for OWMS.
+In addition, EPA delegates powers to councils to appoint authorised officers under the Act.
+As authorised officers they have additional powers to take enforcement action for breaches of requirements for OWMS.

 Council OWMS enforcement toolkit